notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/_index.md

 ---
 title: How-to guides
-description: The collection of guides for configuring and using Notation
+description: The collection of guides for configuring and using Notation CLI
 weight: 3
 ---